Biotics Cytozyme-AD supports the adrenal glands.

 Every person has two adrenal glands.
 The adrenal glands are not, as the name would suggest, organs that assist in the functioning of the kidneys.
-In fact, they hardly have anything to do with the functioning of the kidney.
+In essence, they have hardly anything to do with the functioning of the kidney.

-Adrenal glands look like slightly flattened fleshy yellowish organs the size of the last paw of your thumb.
-The adrenal glands weigh approximately 5 grams each and lie on top of a layer of fat on the kidneys.
-Each adrenal gland consists of two parts, the bark or outside (cortex) and the core or adrenal medulla (medulla).
-The bark contains 90% of the weight (just over 4 grams) and the marrow about 10% (slightly less than 1 gram).
+Adrenal glands look like slightly flattened fleshy yellowish organs about the size of the last phalanx of your thumb.
+The adrenal glands each weigh about 5 grams and are located on top of a fat layer on the kidneys.
+Each adrenal gland is made up of two parts, the bark or exterior (cortex) and the core or adrenal medulla (medulla).
+The bark comprises 90% by weight (a little more than 4 grams) and the pith about 10% (a little less than 1 gram).

 Although small in size, the adrenal cortex makes three very important hormones: cortisol, aldosterone and androgens.
 These hormones are also called steroids.
 The adrenal medulla produces cathecholamines.
 These are substances that play a role in signal transmission in the nervous system (or neurotransmitters), such as (nor) adrenaline and dopamine.